erinhana/scatter/README.md

 Could Have:

 1. The application could have more features such as Trends and a Password Manager
-2. The application could have different user plans, a basic plan and a premium plan
+2. A tasks table
+3. An obstacles table
+4. A distractions table
-3. Could be a responsive website and therefore could be used on mobile
+5. Could be a responsive website and therefore could be used on mobile
-4. A user should be able to reset a password
+6. A user should be able to reset a password

 Will Not Have:

 1. It will not be able to connect to existing Apple/Android applications
 2. It will not be able to send user push notifications/reminders